battre/autocomplete-attribute-explainer/model/modules/parsing_ng/README.md

 ```

 The takeaway here is that `seperator`s are bound to the capture that follows
 them.
-They are only expected to occur if the thier bound capture exists in the
+They are only expected to occur if the their bound capture exists in the
 input.

 `no_capture` groups exist to support the `match_quantifier` without having to